qcodespp/qcodespp.github.io/_sources/offline_plotting.rst.txt

 A note about fitting
 --------------------
-Fitting real data to the ideal of an analytical expression is fraught with danger.
+Fitting real data an analytical expression is nowhere near as trivial as it first looks.
 Curve fitting works by minimising the difference between the values in the real data, and the values produced by an analytical equation.
-For functions with many parameters, there can be many points in the parameter space where a good fit can be made.
-That is, local minima exist and can potentially be found by the sitting software, meaning *the fit may return non-physical values*.
-This is especially true to the least-squares method of fitting, which is used by lmfit (and this software) by default.
-This is why providing a good, physical initial guess is very important; it increases the chance of finding the 'right' local minima.
-For simple analytical functions it's usually reasonably obvious what the parameters might be.
-Therefore, if you don't provide an initial guess, an initial guess is provided either by the built-in lmfit estimates or by estimates that I (Damon) made up.
-Usually they're pretty good guesses but *do not trust them*.
+For functions with many parameters, there can be many points in the parameter space where a local minima in the difference between data and function can be found.
+This means *the fit may return non-physical values* if the 'wrong' minima is found.
+Therefore, providing a good initial guess is very important; it increases the chance of finding the 'right' local minima.
+If you don't provide an initial guess, an initial guess is provided either by the built-in lmfit estimates or by InSpectra Gadget.
+Usually they're pretty good guesses (since good initial guesses are almost always related directly to the data limits) but *do not trust them*.
 You must check to see if the fitted values are sensible and adjust the initial guesses if not.

 Finally, and very importantly!!: The ability to *constrain* fit parameters is (currently) unavailable in this software, but can be extremely important in fits with lots of parameters.
 If you have more than 5 fit parameters, I strongly suggest you do NOT use this software to fit your data.
-Fitting such complicated data is non-trivial, and you should really spend the time to carefully construct a custom fitting procedure using lmfit, sherpa or miniut.
+Fitting such complicated data is non-trivial, and you should really spend the time to carefully construct a custom fitting procedure using `lmfit <https://lmfit.github.io/lmfit-py/>`__, `sherpa <https://sherpa.readthedocs.io/>`__ or `miniut <https://scikit-hep.org/iminuit/>`__.

 ..
 TO DO:
 .. ------
 .. - Plotting of non-monotonic data...
 Should reorder the arrays so they are plotted properly.
-Or at least add this as a filter.
+Then alter Crop X and Crop Y to truly crop to the given x/y values, not just the array indices.
 .. - MixedInternalData: don't update view settings when applying filters to 1D data
 .. - Saving/loading: Check like everything... like axis limits, scaling, font sizes, linewidths, all that.
 .. - Make scrolling through diagonal linecuts faster